What is replication?

 the directory specified by its

-Certificate and key generation and management for replica servers works
+variable.
+Certificate and key generation and management for replica

-configured to trust the fingerprint of the replica server.
+applications must be configured to trust the fingerprint of the replica

-replica must be configured so as to trust the fingerprint of the master
+the replica must be configured so as to trust the fingerprint of

 Uses for replication